nickyhajal/world-domination-summit/_content/connect.md

 # WDS is growing!
 For the first time in history, we're inviting _everyone_ to join us for an all-new experience called WDS Connect.

 <p align="center"><div class="zig-zags_blue"></div></p>
 <h3 class="sub-karla">If you've just heard of WDS or weren't able to get main stage tickets earlier, it's not too late to participate.
-By registering for WDS Connect, you'll be able to:</h3>
+By registering for WDS Connect, you'll be able to:

 <ul>
       <li><b>Attend (or host!) your choice of hundreds of meetups and gatherings</b></li>